 The Romans in York also used an orange-brown, coarse grained sandstone known as "millstone grit".
-They don't seem to have used it on the exposed bits of their fort walls but archaeologists say medieval builders of the Walls sometimes re-used Roman millstone grit.
+They don't seem to have used it on the exposed bits of their fort walls but archaeologists say later builders sometimes re-used Roman millstone grit.
 This is most obvious in the main old arch of Micklegate Bar.
 Millstone grit also seems to have been used by the Victorians to build some of their arches through the Walls.
 It comes from the edges of the Pennines, there are outcrops about 30 miles west of York.